 The EHC® PRB was installed as a line of direct push injection points across the width of the plume.
 Twelve years after the installation the PRB is still supporting >90% reduction in inflowing CT concentrations and the downgradient plume has reduced significantly in size and concentration.

-Groundwater emanating from a former grain storage area is impacted with carbon tetrachloride (CT).
-The CT plume extends approximately 2,500 ft (760 m) from a grain elevator where it discharges into a small creek.
-The CT source area is elusive and access restrictions due to residential housing further complicates source clean-up.
-Therefore, as an interim measure to prevent further plume migration, a permeable reactive barrier (PRB) was installed across the plume in April 2005.
-The PRB was created by injecting EHC®in situ chemical reduction (ISCR) compound in a line of direct push injection points installed along the first available roadway located downgradient from the source area.
-This project represents the first full-scale application of EHC into a flow-through reactive zone and the PRB has remained active for eight years now continuously supporting more than 95% removal of CT from groundwater, without accumulation of catabolites.
+Groundwater emanating from a former grain storage area was impacted with carbon tetrachloride (CT).
+The CT plume extended approximately 2,500 ft (760 m) from a grain elevator where it discharged into a small creek.
+The CT source area was elusive with access restrictions due to residential housing further complicating the source clean-up.
+A permeable reactive barrier (PRB) was installed across the plume in April 2005.
+The PRB was created by injecting EHC® Reagent in a line of direct push injection points installed along the first available roadway located downgradient from the source area.
+This project represents the first full-scale application of EHC into a flow-through reactive zone and the PRB has remained active for twleve years now continuously supporting more than 95% removal of CT from groundwater, without accumulation of catabolites.